co-cart/cocart-products/readme.txt

 As you have purchased the Agency tier you get early access to try out the add-on before it is made available to the public.

-> Please know that the documentation is still being written and will be complete soon so you will have to use the WooCommerce REST API as a **reference** in the mean time.
-The parameters are the same, you just don't need to authenticate.
 > Once you have the plugin installed you will see new routes registered under `/cocart/v1/products`.

 ## Features